 Introduction & History

-The Commission consists of four functional divisions each headed by a Joint-Secretary: i) Economic Management; ii) Infrastructure and Production; iii) Research and Evaluation; and iv) Good Governance and Social Development.
+The Commission consists of seven functional divisions each headed by a Joint-Secretary: i) Economic Management; ii) Infrastructure and Production; iii) Monitoring and Evaluation; iv) Research and Inter-Governmental Coordination v) Sustainable Development and International Relation, vi) Social Development and vii) Administration.
 Each division is further divided into Sections headed by an Under-Secretary.

 In 1968, all tasks related to development budget and foreign aid hitherto carried out by the Ministry of Economic Planning were assigned to the Ministry of Finance.
 The National Planning Council then morphed into the National Planning Commission (NPC) under the Chairmanship of the Rt.
 Hon'ble Prime Minister.
 A 1972 study on the functions and responsibilities of the central planning agency resulted in the reconstitution of the NPC.